jpthiele/dealii-Wiki/Windows.md

 For an overview of different ways to use deal.II on Windows have a look at the corresponding [FAQ entry](https://code.google.com/p/dealii/wiki/FrequentlyAskedQuestions#Can_I_use_deal.II_on_a_Windows_platform?).

 **Warning: please be aware that the following is experimental and you will likely encounter bugs in compilers and deal.II itself.
-Only continue if you are an experienced developer and are willing to experiment.
-We *strongly* recommend other options listed in the FAQ.**
+Only continue if you are willing to experiment.**

 ## Visual Studio

-There has been some progress with newer Visual Studio C++ compilers, but this is still work in progress.
+Since deal.II 8.4.0 we have experimental support for the newer Visual Studio C++ compilers (2013 and 2015), but this is still work in progress.
 Please see the following threads for more details:
 - https://github.com/dealii/dealii/issues/1921

 ## Cygwin / MingGW